vincehartman38/Replication-of-Transformer-Uncertainty/README.md

 load_dataset("xsum")
 load_dataset("cnn_dailymail")
 ```
+The authors use "10K generation steps from PEGASUSCNN/DM, PEGASUSXSUM, BARTCNN/DM and BARTXSUM
+respectively."
+Based on the graphs and the count, this implies that the authors stop generation
+of the model after 10k output tokens in the summary sequence.
+The authors did not state if they
+used the train, validation, or test dataset for their paper; I assumed the test dataset.
+Further,
+the authors did not specify what is the subset of the test dataset; I assume the start at the
+beginning of the test dataset and stop after the reach 10k generation steps.

 ## Models
 Experiments use the two models PEGASUS and BART.
 I use HuggingFace for building these two models.